gcs

 Getting a humanitarian Green Card

-The US offers various Green Cards to help people in need of urgent humanitarian support, which includes individuals who are refugees, asylees and victims of abuse and serious crimes.
+The US immigration system offers various Green Cards to help people in need of urgent humanitarian support, which includes individuals who are refugees, asylees and victims of abuse and serious crimes.

 For refugees and asylees